113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 ```
 ibmcloud sl file snapshot-create 12345678 --note snapshotforibmcloud
 ```
-This command creates a snapshot for volume with ID 12345678 and with addition note as snapshotforibmcloud.
+This command creates a snapshot for volume with ID `12345678` and with addition note as `snapshotforibmcloud`.

 ## ibmcloud sl file snapshot-disable
 {: #sl_file_snapshot_disable}